Importing User Accounts from Single Sign-On (SSO)

 Creating an SSO Authentication Resource for Importing Users

 The SSO Auth Resource Editor page allows you to define an Authentication Resource for use with an SSO user store.
 An SSO Authentication Resource specifies the connector (communication software) to use to communicate with the SAML IdP and the URLs to use to send and retrieve information from the SAML IdP.
-An SSO Authentication Resource can also map attributes from the user's SSO account to fields in the user account on SL1.
+An SSO Authentication Resource can also map attributes from the user's SSO account to fields in the user account on Skylar One.

-SL1 supports SAML version 2.0.
+Skylar One supports SAML version 2.0.

 In the SSO Auth Resource Editor page (System > Settings > Authentication > create/edit SSO Resource), you can: